 The injection system design will be similar to that of the CERN’s LEIR ring shown in Fig. 7.
 Multi-turn injection is done through transverse phase-space painting [ref].
 It uses two pairs of bumper magnets to move the orbit in x and y near an electrostatic septum where subsequent turns are injected.
 LEIR has been tested for 75 turn injection of Pb54+.
 We aim for a much more aggressive 1000 turn injection using the fact that the electron emittance is small.
 In case of 4D transverse phase-space painting, it ideally gives an increase of the transverse 2D emittance by a factor of 30.
 The limitation on the emittance comes from the required beam size at the positron production target.
 This will be determined and optimized in the course of the project.

 Another important component of the ring is the extraction kicker.
 Its rise time has to be shorter than the time between the bunches, which is about 88 ns.
 It has to operate at a repetition rate of 11.3 kHz.
 We will explore options for the design of such a kicker.
 One particularly elegant solution is a beam-beam kicker where a high-intensity low-energy electron bunch is used to kick out a stored electron bunch.
 This idea has not yet been experimentally verified but it completely eliminates the rise- and fall-time issues and allows a complete control over the repetition rate opening new opportunities for the scheme optimization.

+Besides polarized positrons, the accumulator ring may also be beneficial for injection of polarized electrons.
+Similarly to positrons, electron injection requires high-macro-bunch-current low-duty-factor electron trains.
+An accumulator ring would provide additional flexibility for the electron injection design.

+Work on the high-level accumulator ring design will be done during the first year by J. Guo, F. Lin and V. Morozov.
+More detailed design and simulations as well as proof-of-principle experiment development will be done in the two subsequent years by a newly hired postdoc who will be guided by JLab staff.

 Polarized Positron Source and Collection